MaZderMind/osm-history-splitter/README.md

 * the type of extract (BBOX or POLY)
 * the extract specification
   * for BBOX: boundaries of the bbox, eg. -180,-90,180,90 for the whole world
+  * for OSM:  path to an .osm file from which all closed ways are taken as outlines of a MultiPolygon.
+Relations are not taken into account, so holes are not possible.
   * for POLY: path to the .poly file

 The POLY files are in Osmosis' *.poly file format.
 A huge set of .poly files can be found at [Geofabrik](http://download.geofabrik.de/clipbounds/) (obey the README!) and some tools to work with .poly files are located in the [OpenStreetMap SVN](http://svn.openstreetmap.org/applications/utils/osm-extract/polygons/).